Wilhelm Meister's Journeyman Years: Plot

-Chapter One: opens with "Flight into Egypt," in which Wilhelm and Felix encounter a family in the course of their travels; the father of the family identifies himself as "Saint Joseph."
+Chapter One: opens with "Flight into Egypt," in which Wilhelm Meister and Felix encounter a family in the course of their travels; the father of the family identifies himself as "Saint Joseph."
 Felix befriends the boys of the family, and returns with them to their residence.
 Wilhelm, declining their invitation to come as well, returns to his lodge at the mountaintop and writes to Natalie.
 The chapter closes with this letter.
 Wilhelm speaks here of his wish to be with her, and also comments on the rules guiding his travels: "Not more than three days shall I remain under one roof.
 I shall leave no lodging without distancing myself at least one mile from it."
 These rules are meant to give him – quite literally – journeyman status.
 He affirms to Natalie his determination to adhere to the rules, yet also betrays doubts.